 Bobby Dean Kernea, 74, passed away in his home Dec.
 15, 2019.
 Truly a warrior, Bobby first started his battle with cancer almost 22 years ago.

-To send flowers in memory of Bobby Dean Kernea, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Bobby Dean Kernea, please visit our Heartfelt Sympathies Store.

 Bob was born Oct.
 15, 1945, in Chattanooga, and brought up in Rossville, Ga., by his loving parents, Doyal and Erdice Jones Kernea, with his older brothers and sister: Ray, Al, and Elaine.
 After graduating from Rossville High School, he ventured to Tennessee Technological University in 1963.
 There he was introduced to his roommate’s girlfriend’s sister, the love of his life, Myra Ann Farris.